chl850405/note-taker/README.md

 * [Questions](#questions)

 ## Installation
 The user should clone the repository from GitHub.
-This application requires Node.js, Express.js, and Sequelize.
-To connect to the database run `mysql -u root -p` and enter password from .env file.
-Then source the schema.sql.
-To seed the file run `npm run seed`.
-Finally to connect to the server run `npm start`.
+This application requires Server.js, Express.js, FS and Path.

 ## Usage
-This application will allow users to view, add, edit, and delete categories, products, and tags.
+This application will allow users to retrieve, write, delete and save notes.

-View video to see MySQL walk through via [Screencastify](https://drive.google.com/file/d/1Em_LQH1I-NgwqmKpxgeBkXy71hx4clSp/view)<br>
-View video to walk through of the API routes.
-[Screencastify](https://drive.google.com/file/d/19HxHUsCz4v2iva7JGcpbhywtCO3b4wU0/view)<br>
-View video to see Insomnia walk through via [Screencastify]()

 ## License
-This project is license under MIT
+None

 ## Contributing
 Contributors should read the installation section.